iaulitin/io-playground/src/main/java/org/iaulitin/_02_plain_blocking_socket_thread_per_request/README.md

 - we can accept multiple clients simultaneously

 This solution still has disadvantages:
-- the calls remained blocking
+- the I/O remained blocking
 - this solution lacks elasticity - it spawns too many threads, enlarges the heap and causing a lot of context switching
   - once the CPU gets overloaded it can stop receiving requests
-- Each particular block